 - Sour cream, to serve (optional)

-- Brown the beef: Heat the oil in a large, heavy-based saucepan or flameproof casserole dish over a medium-high heat.
-Season the beef cubes with salt and pepper.
-Add the beef to the pan, in batches if necessary, and fry until browned on all sides.
-Remove the browned beef with a slotted spoon and set aside.
+- Brown the beef.
+Heat the oil in a large, heavy-based saucepan over medium-high heat.
+Season the beef cubes with salt and pepper, then fry in batches until browned on all sides.
+Remove with a slotted spoon and set aside.

-- Sauté the vegetables: Reduce the heat to medium.
-Add the chopped onions to the same pan, adding a little more oil if needed, and cook for 8-10 minutes until soft and translucent.
-Add the crushed garlic and diced peppers and cook for another 5 minutes until the peppers have softened.
+- Soften the vegetables.
+Reduce the heat to medium.
+Add the onions to the same pan and cook for 8–10 minutes until soft and translucent.
+Add the garlic and diced peppers and cook for another 5 minutes.

-- Add the spices: Stir in the sweet paprika, hot paprika, and caraway seeds.
-Cook for one minute, stirring constantly, until the spices are fragrant.
-This step is crucial for developing the deep goulash flavour.
+- Toast the spices.
+Stir in the sweet paprika, hot paprika and crushed caraway seeds.
+Cook for one minute, stirring constantly, until fragrant.

-- Create the soup base: Sprinkle the flour over the vegetables and stir well to combine.
-Cook for another minute before gradually pouring in the beef stock, stirring constantly to avoid lumps.
+- Build the soup base.
+Sprinkle the flour over the vegetables and stir well.
+Cook for another minute, then gradually pour in the beef stock, stirring constantly to avoid lumps.

-- Simmer the goulash: Return the browned beef to the pan.
-Add the chopped tomatoes, tomato purée, dried marjoram, and bay leaves.
-Bring the mixture to a gentle simmer, then reduce the heat to low.
+- Simmer low and slow.
+Return the beef to the pan.
+Add the chopped tomatoes, tomato purée, marjoram and bay leaves.
+Bring to a gentle simmer, then reduce the heat to low.

-- Cook low and slow: Cover the pan with a tight-fitting lid and let the goulash soup simmer very gently for at least 2 hours, or until the beef is fall-apart tender.
-Stir occasionally to prevent it from sticking to the bottom.
+- Cook for at least 2 hours.
+Cover with a tight-fitting lid and simmer very gently until the beef is fall-apart tender.
+Stir occasionally to prevent sticking.

-- Use the right cut of beef: Beef shin or chuck steak are the best cuts for goulash.
-They are tougher cuts with a lot of connective tissue that breaks down during the long, slow cooking process, resulting in incredibly tender meat and a rich broth.
+- Use beef shin or chuck steak: these tougher cuts have connective tissue that breaks down during the long simmer, giving you tender meat and a rich, silky broth.

-- Be generous with paprika: Paprika is the heart and soul of goulash.
-Using good quality sweet Hungarian paprika will make a world of difference.
-Frying the paprika briefly with the onions before adding liquid helps to release its full flavour and deep red colour.
+- Be generous with paprika: good quality sweet Hungarian paprika is the heart of this soup.
+Frying it briefly with the onions before adding liquid releases its full flavour and deep colour.
+If you enjoy paprika-based dishes, the Hairy Bikers slow cooker pork goulash is another favourite that uses the same technique with pork shoulder.

-- Don’t rush the cooking: The secret to a perfect goulash is time.
-The long, slow simmer is what makes the beef so tender that it melts in your mouth.
-Two hours is the minimum; three is even better.
+- Do not rush the cooking: two hours is the minimum, three is even better.
+The long, slow simmer is what makes the beef melt in your mouth.

 - Calories: 450 kcal